peweetheman/mixture_of_gaussians/README.md

 This usage of devlopment data seemed intuitive to me as it:
 (1) checks how many clusters can really effectively capture what patterns the data holds, and (2) finds how much those clusters need to be trained (how many iterations).
 I have many graphs attatched with labels indicating what parameters were fixed and which were varied and plotted.
-Here are a few examples:
+Here is one that plots the log likelihood(likelihood of the test data given the model) versus the number of iterations:

 ![](Log-Likelihood_vs_Iterations%20(not%20args.tied,%202%20clusters).png)

+And here is another plotting the log likelihood versus the number of clusters (after 10 iterations of updates):

 ![](Log-Likelihood_vs_Num_Clusters.png)